ElizeSC/IskoSimulator/README.md

 # 🎓 ISKO SIMULATOR
-**Your UPTacloban Adventure in the World of Programming Paradigms**
+**Your UP Tacloban Adventure in the World of Programming Paradigms**

 ---

 ## 📖 Overview
-**ISKO SIMULATOR** is an educational adventure game that simulates the academic journey of a UP student (Isko/Iska).
+**ISKO SIMULATOR** is an educational adventure game that simulates the academic journey of a UP student.
 Players explore campus-themed “grounds” while answering quiz challenges based on **programming paradigms**.

 The game blends **theoretical** and **practical** challenges across different difficulty levels.
 To succeed, players must manage limited lives (🌻 sunflowers) and strategically use coffee-based power-ups (☕ Latte, Macchiato, Americano).